DACUS1995/Video-monitoring-and-automatic-classification-app/README.md

 This system has two parts:
 * A central application that is used for controling and configuring
-* A remote applcation that can be deployed in the desired places
+* A remote application that can be deployed in the desired places